Kohze/Metavibe/README.md

 eg Kings college professor uploads a history of kings college chapel, including personal anecdotes about his experience of the chapel
 - phone of user buzzes when reaching a site with previously specified content
 - boosting tourist numbers and experience at tourist locations
 - Adoption and onboarding: Users can receive bitcoin for solving quests and challenges.
 Businesses owners can share rewards for coming to their location.
-Thereby boosting costumer & tourist numbers and experience.
+Thereby boosting customer & tourist numbers and experience.
 - Beacon wallet that is static to defined places to preserve historic sites/natural spaces/local wildlife
 - Local donations: visitors deposit small fee after enjoying interacting with that space
 - Smart contract based unlocking: facial recognition software to identify the individual and transfer bitcoin-based currency